 During photosynthesis, plants remove CO_2 from the atmosphere and lock the carbon in the plant tissues.
-Elevated atmospheric CO_2 concentrations increase the photosynthesis rates in most plant species, leading to an increased plant growth and thus an increasing amount of natural biomass (Thompson et al., 2017).

-$^{^1}$ CO $2$ must be sequestered (on a net basis) for at least 1000 years.
+$^{^{1}}$ CO2 must be sequestered (on a net basis) for at least 200 years.

-In natural conditions, decomposition of biomass is a major component of the natural carbon cycle, where physical breakdown and biochemical transformation of the plant material releases products such as CO_2 , energy, water and nutrients back to the natural cycle (e.g. atmosphere, geosphere, oceans).
+In natural conditions, decomposition of biomass is a major component of the natural carbon cycle, where physical breakdown and biochemical transformation of the plant material releases products such as CO2, energy, water and nutrients back to the natural cycle (e.g. atmosphere, geosphere, oceans).
 Part of the terrestrial biomass produced is naturally transported into the seafloor by river transport, where it accumulates as organic carbon in the seafloor sediments (Hage et al., 2020).
+However, only a fraction of the suspended organic matter in rivers is naturally deposited in deep-sea sediments, and the transfer efficiency varies globally due to e.g. varying sedimentation rates, post-depositional reworking of the sediment as well as depth (Bradley et al., 2022; Burdige, 2005).

 It is important to note that degradability is not an inherent or absolute property of organic matter but is determined by its interaction with environmental conditions (Mayer, 1995).
-In marine environments, decomposition occurs through different chemical pathways depending on the availability of oxygen.
+In marine environments, decomposition occurs through different microbially mediated chemical pathways depending on the availability of oxygen.
 Under oxic conditions, oxygen serves as the primary electron acceptor for organic matter oxidation.
 In anoxic conditions, decomposition proceeds sequentially, with alternative electron acceptors such as nitrate, manganese oxides, iron oxides, and sulfate being used in order of their energy yields.
 Once these electron acceptors are depleted, methanogenesis and fermentation become dominant pathways for organic matter breakdown (Arndt et al., 2013).
-In these processes, biomass may be directly oxidized into CO2, partly oxidized to intermediate compounds or reduced to methane (CH{4}) , while a fraction of the carbon is permanently buried in the seafloor sediments (Arndt et al., 2013; LaRowe et al., 2020).
+In these processes, biomass may be directly oxidized into CO2, partly oxidized to intermediate compounds or reduced to methane (CH{a}) , while a fraction of the carbon is permanently buried in the seafloor sediments (Arndt et al., 2013; LaRowe et al., 2020).
 The lack of oxygen may enhance the storage capacity.
 Most eukaryotic organisms, such as animals, plants or fungi, do not survive in anoxic conditions, and therefore in anoxic basins, biomass degradation is principally limited to archaeal and bacterial processes (Fenchel, 2014; Raven et al., 2024).
 This is especially relevant for woody biomass, which in oxic marine environments is rapidly colonized by specialist Xylophagidae wood-boring bivalves, accelerating the decomposition process (Charles et al., 2022).
 Therefore, as a re-emission precaution, this methodology is limited to storing biomass into oxygen-deprived basins (see section 1.5).